 It should also be noted that since as shown in this 2011 study from the University of Kentucky, upper trap muscle activity during the deadlift increases with heavier loads, you should therefore strive to use heavy weight when performing this movement in order to maximize upper trap involvement.
 But as always, to avoid injury do so within your relative capabilities.

-The barbell shrug is another excellent trap exercise to include in your arsenal for trap development:
+The barbell shrug is another excellent trap exercise to include in your arsenal:

 They will again mainly emphasize the upper traps, and seem to be one the best options when it comes to activating and developing this muscle.